ModelEarth/places-data/README.md

 # alltheplaces_curl

-Uses a Github Action to fetch the All the Place tar.gz file and uncompress it as the output folder.
+Uses a Github Action to fetch and uncompress the All the Place tar.gz file to the output folder.